studieresan/apodidae/README.md

 # Apodidae

-The iOS app for Studs 2019, written in Swift.
+The iOS app created for Studs 2019, expanded upon by Studs 2021, written in Swift.

 ## Set up locally